-I have received over 100000 organic visitors since I have started this website.
+I have received over 100000 organic visitors since I started this website.
 My visitors from Australia and New Zealand have ranked 5th position among the other countries along with the USA, Canada, United Kingdom and Turkey.

-For this reason, just like in my other top performing articles for musicians in the USA, Canada, UK and Turkey, I would also like to introduce the best MI company in the universe, Thomann to my visitors in Australia and New Zealand as well as would like to provide you with the most detailed and accurate buying guide from Thomann in Australia and New Zealand!
+For this reason, just like in my other top-performing articles for musicians in the USA, Canada, UK and Turkey, I would also like to introduce the best MI company in the universe, Thomann to my visitors in Australia and New Zealand as well as would like to provide you with the most detailed and accurate guide for buying from Thomann in Australia New Zealand!

 So if you ever think that you have to have some forwarders or specialized shipping companies in order to order from Thomann, please don’t ever pay them any money!
 You can just order from Thomann anytime, anywhere!

 As many of you probably already know, Thomann is a German musical instruments store located in Germany.

 According to recent industry data, Thomann is the 2nd largest company and the fastest-growing one in the musical instruments industry.

-Thomann was founded in 1954 in Germany as a family business in a physical shop format and has become one of the biggest musical instruments stores on the planet today!
+Thomann was founded in 1954 in Germany as a family business in a physical shop format and has become one of the biggest musical instrument stores on the planet today!